ProfessionalsAlice Belisle Eaton

 - Secured lenders of Boart Longyear Limited in connection with its Australian schemes of arrangement and related chapter 15 cases in the United States;

-- The ad hoc committee of noteholders of Dynegy in connection with the company’s bankruptcy cases and pre-arranged restructuring of $3.6 billion of unsecured claims; and
+- The ad hoc committee of noteholders of Dynegy in connection with the commencement and settlement of litigation arising from a prepetition transfer of assets, the company’s bankruptcy cases and pre-arranged restructuring of $3.6 billion of unsecured claims; and

 - The agent for postpetition lenders to James River Coal Company.